-• A copy of the Pewsey Vale School rules and expectations is shared with every student

-Bullying incidents are treated seriously, investigated thoroughly and are resolved sensitively and appropriately; similarly, peer on peer abuse is both logged and sanctioned thoroughly.

-All school sanctions are recorded on Classcharts.

-• A Use of Reasonable Force policy is in place.
+- Pewsey Vale School rules and expectations are shared regularly with every student and are on display in classrooms - Bullying incidents are treated seriously, investigated thoroughly and are resolved sensitively and appropriately; similarly, peer on peer abuse is both logged and sanctioned thoroughly. - All school sanctions are recorded on Go4Schools - A Use of Reasonable Force policy is in place.
 It refers to and complies with the guidance outlined in the Circular 10/98 'The Use of Force to Control or Restrain Pupils' and Section 550A of the Education Act 1996.
 It is in line with the Department for Education Guidance 'Use of Reasonable Force' (July 2013).